SAP-samples/kyma-runtime-extension-samples/azure-service-operator/README.md

 With Kyma 2.0, customers will get full access to the underlying Kubernetes cluster.
 This implies they can deploy CRDs and operators.

-Another significant change is the possiblity to use operators offered by hyperscalers such as Azure, AWS and GCP to consume their services.
+Another significant change is the possibility to use operators offered by hyperscalers such as Azure, AWS and GCP to consume their services.

 This is the recommended way forward as the Brokers previously used have been deprecated by hyperscalers in favor of operators.